Angmar2722/Angmar2722.github.io/cryptoHack6.md

 # print(decrypt(key, ciphertext))

 ```
 I followed the diagram they provided in the image and started in reverse order.
-A few modifications to my previous functions such as sub_bytes and add_round_key because I realized that i was creating a new list when I could just modify the existing state (list / matrix).
+A few modifications to my previous functions such as sub_bytes and add_round_key because I realized that instead of creating a new list, I could just modify the existing state (list / matrix).
 My code :

 ```python